Iam-7hills/backstage/README.md

-# Backstage Installation
+# Backstage Installation in Kubernetes Cluster

-Please follow this steps to install backstage in your Kubernetes cluster
+Please follow this steps to install backstage in your Kubernetes cluster.
+Below steps also located in backstage.io under various location.

 <br>

 ## Pre-requisite

+**Login into Kubernetes cluster **

 1. NodeJs Installation
 ```